 (a) The ODP is organized and shall be operated as a non-stock, not for profit membership corporation organized under the General Corporation Law of the State of Delaware.

 (b) The Board may, in its sole discretion, elect to seek exemption from Federal taxation for the ODP pursuant to Section 501(a) of the Internal Revenue Code of 1986, as amended (hereinafter, the “Code”).
 In the event that such exemption is sought and until such time, if ever, as such exemption is denied or lost, the ODP shall not knowingly engage directly or indirectly in any activity that it believes would be likely to invalidate its status as an organization exempt from federal income taxation under Section 501(a) of the Code as an organization described in Section 501(c) of the Code.
 All references to the Code contained herein are deemed to include corresponding provisions of any future United States Internal Revenue Law.

 Section 2.1 Classes of Membership

-The ODP shall initially have five classes of membership: Platinum Members, Gold Members, Silver Members, Individual Committer Members, and Associate Members.
-Additional classes of voting and non-voting members may be created in the future, and the rights of existing classes of members may be amended, in each case pursuant to Section 2.9 of these By-laws.
-Platinum Members, Gold Members and any future classes of members that are entitled to voting rights shall be collectively referred to as “Voting Members.”
+The ODP shall have six classes of membership: Platinum Members, Strategic End-User Members, Gold Members, Silver Members, Individual Committer Members, and Associate Members.
+Additional classes of voting and non-voting members may be created in the future, and the rights of existing classes of members may be amended, in each case pursuant to Section 2.11 of these By-laws.
+Platinum Members, Strategic End-User Members, Gold Members, Silver Members and any future classes of members that are entitled to voting rights shall be collectively referred to as “Voting Members.”
 All Voting and non-voting memberships in the ODP are collectively referred to in these By-laws as “Memberships”, and a person or entity holding Membership is referred to in these By-laws as a “Member”.

 Section 2.2 Conditions of Membership